-Here's the complete guide to understanding fingernails to play fingerstyle guitar.
+Are you a guitarist confused about your nails?
+Here's the complete guide using fingernails to play fingerstyle guitar.

 Do You Need Long Fingernails To Play Fingerstyle Guitar?

 The choice of fingernail vs. no fingernails ultimately comes down to personal playing preference.
-Many fingerstyle guitarists prefer to play with short nails or even without nails at all.
+Guitarist Chet Atkins didn't have particularly long fingernails, and Certified Guitar Player Tommy Emmanuel prefers to play without nails at all.

-We will talk about how to prevent nail breakage and fingernail substitutes further on in this article.
+We will talk about natural fingernail substitutes further on in this article.

 How Long Should Your Fingernails Be For Fingerstyle Guitar?

-Although the length of the fingernail for finger picking ultimately depends on your playing style, my personal preference is to keep a shorter fingernail for the plucking hand, except for the thumbnail, which I grow a bit longer.
+Although I find that my plucking accuracy is improved with longer fingernails, my personal preference is to keep a shorter fingernail length for the plucking hand, except for the thumbnail, which I grow a bit longer.

-My personal opinion is that fingerstyle guitar sounds best when playing with fingernails.
-The only reason to keep short nails is if you do a lot of tapping and percussion.
+My personal opinion is that fingerstyle guitar sounds best when playing with fingernails, although some guitarists disagree with this.
+The only reason to keep extremely short nails in my opinion is if you do a lot of tapping and percussion.

 How To Shape Your Nails for Fingerstyle Guitar